 To God be the glory.

-The spiritual transformation put the whole “Wayne Mess™” in razor sharp focus.
-Again, thanks to the infinite grace of God, I was gifted the spiritual energy to forgive him, and also given the spiritual stamina to forgive him every day.
+The ensuing spiritual transformation enabled me to forgive him, and also given the spiritual stamina to forgive him every day.

 And what’s next?